bcgov/bcdg/docs/use-github-in-bcgov/bc-government-organizations-in-github.md

 After getting an IDIR, follow the steps below:

 1. Have any two-factor device, and personal GitHub login and IDIR login ready for linking
 2. Log into GitHub and follow the prompts on the pop up to connect your GitHub and IDIR accounts together.
-[Learn more about how this works]().
+[Learn more about how this works](https://docs.github.com/en/enterprise-cloud@latest/authentication/authenticating-with-saml-single-sign-on/about-authentication-with-saml-single-sign-on#linked-saml-identities).
-3. If linking fails, your IDIR configuration is not compatible with our GitHub SSO.
-You must [request an upgrade to a P2 level IDIR account]().
+3. If linking fails, your IDIR configuration isn't compatible with our GitHub SSO.
+You must [request an upgrade to a P2 level IDIR account](https://citz-do.atlassian.net/servicedesk/customer/portal/2/article/78053380).
 4. Reauthorize your personal access tokens and/or SSH keys so they continue to work with SSO enabled.
-[Learn more about how to do this]().
+[Learn more about how to do this](https://docs.github.com/en/enterprise-cloud@latest/authentication/authenticating-with-saml-single-sign-on/about-authentication-with-saml-single-sign-on#authorizing-personal-access-tokens-and-ssh-keys-with-saml-sso).

 That’s it, your accounts are now linked.